HomeTroubleshootingAC Running But Not Cooling: Causes, Fixes & When to Call a Pro

 If the self-checks don't restore cool air — or the problem involves refrigerant, electrical parts, or the compressor — it's time for a licensed technician.
 These repairs require certified tools, EPA-compliant refrigerant handling, and the experience to diagnose the real cause instead of treating the symptom.

-That's where TLS Energy Savers comes in.
-We're a Florida-licensed (#CAC1822364), family-owned company serving Southwest Florida since 2015, with 30-plus background-checked technicians across six offices, 100-plus cities, and seven counties.
+The faults above — refrigerant leaks, capacitor failures, frozen coils, compressor issues — all require EPA 608-certified handling, Florida-licensed technicians, and diagnostic equipment most homeowners don't own.
+TLS Energy Savers (Florida license #CAC1822364) has been diagnosing these exact faults in Southwest Florida homes since 2015 — with 30-plus background-checked technicians across six offices, 100-plus cities, and seven counties.
 We're EPA Lead Safe Certified, BBB A+ accredited, and we repair every major AC brand — no manufacturer push.
 Our diagnostic is a flat $125 (members save it, veterans never pay it), and our pricing is flat-rate and up-front: the price is the price, with no surprise change orders.

 Still Not Cooling?
-Let's Fix It Today Our licensed Florida AC technicians will pinpoint the real cause and give you a flat-rate quote before any work begins — flat $125 diagnostic.
+Let's Fix It Today Schedule an AC diagnostic today and our Southwest Florida technician will pinpoint the exact fault, give you a flat-rate quote before any work begins, and get your home cooling again — often same day.
+Flat $125 diagnostic.
 Schedule AC Diagnostic 📞 (833) 857-7283

 For a deeper look at how we handle repairs, see our professional AC repair services.